bigbinary/neeto-ui/README.md

 @import "@bigbinary/neetoui/v2";
 ```

-**NeetoUI** has few peer dependencies which are required to use NeeetoUI properly.
-Install those peer dependencies using the below command.:
+**NeetoUI** has few peer dependencies which are required to use NeetoUI properly.
+Install the peer dependencies using the below command:

 ```
 yarn add react-toastify@8.0.2 formik@2.2.0 react-router-dom@5.2.0 react-router-nav-prompt@0.4.1